pmer/cash/README.md

 It creates an entry in `/etc/hosts` for the site.

-Nginx listens for the Host header in incoming requests to route the request to upstream via its IP address since hostname look-ups no longer work for the site on your computer.
+Nginx listens for the Host header in incoming requests to route the request to upstream via its CNAME, A, AAAA record at time of installation since system look-ups no longer work for the site on your computer.